SJ23 Tech Tip F38, (Updated 2024-10-11) Bob Schimmel, Greg Overton.

 A LOOSE TOP STACK PACK.

 If you look carefully, the front portion that wraps around the mast, is the only part that detaches.
 The remainder stays on the boom as part of the lazy Dutchman system.
 Its a clever design that makes it quite easy to don and doff for one person.
-No more stretching the cover to the end of the boom.
+No more walking to the end of the boom to stretch the cover to the end.
 Only one zipper from what I can tell.

 I think the label reads AF Sails.